Watson-Personal-Assistant/developer/_content/knowledge/create-rule.md

     ```
     The objects are created in the world model.
-4. Open the chatbot UI and point it to your assistant.
+4. Open the Chat UI and point it to your assistant.
 In a web browser, enter the address `https://wa-chat-bot.mybluemix.net`.
 In the Type a request or command field enter:
 ```
     /wa paste-your-watson-assistant-solutions-api-key-here
 ```